Void type: In C and C++

 In the earliest versions of C, functions with no specific result defaulted to a return type of int and functions with no arguments simply had empty argument lists.
 Pointers to untyped data were declared as integers or pointers to char.
 Some early C compilers had the feature, now seen as an annoyance, of generating a warning on any function call that did not use the function's returned value.
 Old code sometimes casts such function calls to void to suppress this warning.
-By the time Bjarne Stroustrup began his work on C++ in 1979–1980, void and void pointers were part of the C language dialect supported by AT&T-derived compilers.
+By the time Bjarne Stroustrup began his work on C++ in 1979–1980, void and void* were part of the C language dialect supported by AT&T-derived compilers.

-The explicit use of void vs. giving no arguments in a function prototype has different semantics in C and C++, as detailed in the following table:
+The explicit use of void vs. giving no arguments in a function prototype had different semantics in C and C++, as detailed in this table: